mapossum/spa/M10/README.md

 1. Write a script that does the following:
   1. Take each of the shapefiles that start with "Risk_"
   2. Use Euclidian distance to create a raster of straight line distance from each of these datasets.
-  3. Adjust the output so that only distances to 1000m are present (no data beyond 1000m).
+  3. Subtract the values in the Euclidian output from 1000.
-  4. Reverse the values in the each of these datasets so the values start at 1000 and end at 0 in places that are 1000m away from the feature.
+  4. Set all the negative values to 0.
   5. add up each of these datasets and save the output.